100% Free Consultation (225) 412-6348

 These results changed our clients’ lives forever.
 Our verdicts and settlements free plaintiffs from medical debt, restore the financial security they lost in the accident, and set them up for a stable future—the future they deserve and might’ve had without the accident.
 As a result, they're able to heal and move forward without fear.

-Recent Work Accident Claims Filed by Our Baton Rouge Workplace Accident Lawyers
+Recent Work Accident Cases Filed by Our Baton Rouge Workplace Accident Lawyers

 Injured workers and their families come to Arnold & Itkin for help in some of the most complex and demanding work injury cases in the country.
 They rely on us not only because we’ve secured over $20 billion in verdicts and settlements, but because we have a track record of winning against the biggest, toughest companies in every industry.
 Even when we’re out-resourced or outnumbered, we never let ourselves be outworked.

-Some of our recent work accident cases include:
+Some of our recent work accident cases in Louisiana include:

 Turn to an Experienced Louisiana Work Injury Attorney